 Connect your Network Camera behind a router, the Internet environment is illustrated below.
-Regarding how to obtain your IP address, please refer to Software Installation on page 11 for details.
+Regarding how to obtain your IP address, please refer to Software Installation on page 12 for details.

 - 2. In this case, if the Local Area Network (LAN) IP address of your Network Camera is 192.168.0.3, please forward the following ports for the Network Camera on the router.

 - HTTP port

 - RTSP port

+- RTP port for audio

+- RTCP port for audio

 - RTP port for video

 - RTCP port for video